 Hosting Can Be a Bit Scary!

-From gathering with a few close family and friends to the possibility of housing a few out-of-towners, you may find yourself becoming overwhelmed, especially if this is your first time hosting!
-Additionally, with quarantine restrictions now shaking things up, the added necessity to be health-conscious while planning requires some extra preparation.
+From gathering with close family and friends to the possibility of housing a few out-of-towners, you may find yourself becoming overwhelmed, especially if this is your first time being a holiday host!

 Whether you’re an old pro or this is your first go-around, there are some tips that can improve efficiency and ultimately relieve stress.
 The holidays are meant to be spent celebrating and enjoying time with the family, so it’s important to optimize your preparation to reflect that.
 Keep reading to learn more about how you can create a productive and efficient process for yourself this holiday season!

 Declutter High Traffic Areas

 Not only will this put your mind at ease as you prepare the entertaining area, but your guests will also feel more content in a clean space.
 It is essential for everyone to feel comfortable in your home.
 Keeping heavy traffic areas that also serve as shared spaces clean and tidy.
 This will create a more welcoming atmosphere.
 These include the living room, kitchen, and any entryways.

 Since you’ll likely spend most of your time gathered in these spaces, it is very easy for them to become cluttered.
 It’s crucial to utilize the time in the months leading up to Thanksgiving and Christmas to focus on cleaning these spaces.
 Leaving the areas messy and cluttered until right before guests arrive can cause more pressure on yourself.
 Use these tips to set a goal and create a plan.
 With a cleared and organized space, this will be so much easier to accomplish.